← Back to Learn

-The Mozart Effect: What Actually Happened
+The Mozart Effect: What the Research Found

 In 1993, Rauscher, Shaw, and Ky published a study in Nature reporting that college students scored higher on a spatial reasoning test immediately after listening to 10 minutes of Mozart compared to silence or relaxation instructions.
 The effect was real, the study was legitimate — and the media transformation that followed was one of the most spectacular distortions of scientific findings in modern memory.